-Based on modeling done for the California WaterFix, it is estimated that the goal for SWP supplies in the IRP will result an average of 980,000 acre-feet of SWP supplies in the near-term and 1.2 million acrefeet on average starting in 2030 when a long-term Delta solution is estimated to be in place.
+Based on modeling done for the California WaterFix, it is estimated that the goal for SWP supplies in the IRP will result in an average of about 980,000 acre-feet of SWP supplies in the 2020 and 1.2 million acre-feet on average starting in 2030 when a long-term Delta solution is estimated to be in place.
 The following table summarizes the SWP supply targets.